Cornell-MAE-UG/portfolio/README.md

 ---

 ## Creating a Local Copy
 There are three ways to set up a working copy of the portfolio code for you to edit.
-From easy to hard: you can either **create an online workspace** on called "Codespace", or clone the code directly **inside Visual Studio Code** for editing, committing, and pushing, or **use the git command line interface (CLI)** to maintain your local copy.
+From easy to hard: you can either clone the code directly **inside Visual Studio Code** for editing, committing, and pushing,  **create an online workspace** on a so-called "Github Codespace", or **use the git command line interface (CLI)** to maintain your local copy.

 ### Using Visual Studio Code